HangX-Ma/miniFOC/README.md

 So _**DON'T USE ANY MATERIALS DIRECTLY!**_ I won't response for any mistakes.

+> I will try to use sensor-less control strategy.

 <div align="center">
     <img src="assets/miniFOC.svg" alt="miniFOC design(concept), HangX-Ma" width=600 />
     <br>